 The actual killing of the sperm takes only a short time, which is why cervical cap and diaphragm manufacturers always insist on leaving them in place for 6 to 8 hours before removing them.
 These instructions are put in place to reduce the chance of contamination of the cervix with living sperm when the barrier is removed.

-The reliability of Contragel is based sole on the reliability of the cervical cap or diaphragm you are using it with - if you don’t use them correctly, using ContraGel won’t eliminate all chances of conception.
+The reliability of Contragel is based sole on the reliability of the cervical cap or diaphragm you are using it with - if you don’t use the barrier correctly, using ContraGel won’t eliminate all chances of conception.
 This also brings up the many questions I receive asking whether Contragel can be used on its own or not.
 The official answer is no and the unofficial answer is that I personally wouldn’t try it.
 I feel much safer knowing that a physical barrier of silicone is shutting the door to incoming sperm.
 To be honest, I don’t think I’d be able to relax and enjoy the moment if I were relying on a gel to catch all the ejaculate and block it from my cervix.

 Another thing about reliability.
 You should only use contragel, diaphragms, cervical caps or any other barrier system of contraception when you actually need it, you don’t need to bother with it when you don’t need it.
 What do i mean by this?
 Well, speaking with my gyno, who turned me onto the femcap was very enlightening.
 What I kind of knew but never really put into practice was the concept of only being able to get pregnant for about one week each cycle.
 Its what the natural family planning crowd in the Catholic Church use.
 The main difference between their method and other, non-religious methods is that they are meant to abstain from sex during that fertile week (abstain: a word not in my vocabulary, I had to spell check it :) whereas I just pop my new Femcap.
 Alright, there’s a bit more to it than that, I’ll try and blog about that later.